opendata-swiss/ogdch-handbook/README.md

-When you changed a text in the **Source**, that has a translation in the French Locale, you also need to change the corresponding extracted string in the Locale, so that the new string can be found together with it's' translation when the Locale is build:
+When you changed a text in the **Source**, that has a translation in the French Locale, you also need to change the corresponding extracted string in the Locale, so that the new string can be found together with its translation when the Locale is built:

 ### Identify the change in the Source: